Surgad: History

 This fort is believed to be built by Shilahar kings and subsequently used by the Nizam of Ahmednagar.
 The great Maratha king Chhatrapati Shivaji is also believed to have reconstructed this fort.
-During the Rajaram's regime this fort was captured by Shankarji Narayan Sachiv from the Siddhi of Janjira.
+During Rajaram's regime this fort was captured by Shankarji Narayan Sachiv from the Siddi of Janjira.
 In 1733 again this fort was captured by Senior Bajirao I. During Peshwa period this fort was used to keep prisoners.
 There is a block of stone with inscriptions in Farsi (Persian) and Devnagari.
 The inscription records that the fort was built in the beginning of the second year of the command of Sidhi saheb.
 The architect was Nuryaji and the Governor of the fort was Tukoji Haibat.
 It seems that the fort was built at times when use of artillery was not known in battle.
 In the Third Anglo-Maratha War, along with other forts in the neighboring region.this fort was won over by Colonel Prother from the Peshwas in February 1818.

-How to reach

-The nearest railway station is Kolad.
-The nearest bus stop is at the village Khamb which is on the Mumbai-Goa national highway (NH-17).
-There is a road from village Khamb to Surgad fort.
-The distance is about 4 km.
-It passes through village Vaijanath.
-The fort is accessible from the Northern side as well as western side.
-It takes about 1 hour to reach the top of the fort.
-The path passes through wooded forest.
-It is suggested to hire a guide from the Surgad during rainy season.
-There is a small rock patch on the western path.
-Most of the buildings on the fort are in ruined state.
-The fort is covered by tall grass during September–November.
-From atop the fort there are views of the Kundalika river.